 3. Set Passcode

 A passcode is a great way to protect an iPod touch or iPhone.
 It's a security code that you or your child will have to enter every time you want to use the device.
-You'll want one of these in place in case your kid loses the device--you wouldn't want a stranger to get access to any family information (though if it's lost or stolen, there are apps that can help you get it back).
+You'll want one of these in place in case your kid loses the device--you wouldn't want a stranger to get access to any family information (more on dealing with a lost or stolen device in the next step).

 Make sure to use a passcode that both you and your child can remember.
 It's possible to reset an iPod touch with a lost passcode, but why put yourself in a situation to need to do that?